15 Best Things To Do In Bangkok With Kids

 Explore the most fun venues in Bangkok such as the exciting theme parks (we LOVED Dreamworld- here’s our review), thrilling games arcades: indoor playgrounds and exhilarating outdoor attractions as well as magical Unicorn themed cafes.
 Check out this Bangkok itinerary for more ideas of what to do in Bangkok.

 Before you go to Thailand do check out our complete packing guide for Thailand– you don’t want to overpack, or miss out essentials!
+If you’re planning on spending time in the city without children, check out 25 more brilliant things to do in Bangkok.

 - 1 Thailand Travel Tips